RetroDECK/ES-DE/USERGUIDE-DEV.md

 After ES-DE finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, a dialog will be shown explaining that you need to install your game files into your ROM directory.
 You will also be given a choice to change that ROM directory path if you don't want to use the default one.
 As well you have the option to generate the complete game systems directory structure based on information in es_systems.xml.

 When generating the directory structure, a file named systeminfo.txt will be created in each game system folder which will provide you with some information about the system.
-Here's an example for the _dos_ system as seen on Unix:
+Here's an example for the _dos_ system as seen on Linux:
 ```
 System name:
 dos